-While some physicians may interchange the terms “ulcer” and “wound” as if they are synonyms, when it comes to ICD-10, your choice of words DOES matter!
+While some physicians may interchange the terms “ulcer” and “wound” as if they are synonyms, when it comes it ICD-10, your choice of words DOES matter!

 In ICD-10 language, a “wound” is something traumatic.
 An “ulcer” refers to a break in the skin that fails to heal as it should and is chronic in nature.